osadl/OSLOC2JSON/README.md

 "merged.json", but can be specified using the -f option.
 Here also, the -o option can be used.

-#### Extending OR-linked conditions
+#### Expanding OR-linked conditions
-Conditions that contain multiple OR-linked subconditions may optionally split into independent individual conditions, which can then be subsumed with the conditions of checklists that contain them in unlinked form in the first place.
+Use cases that contain multiple OR-linked subconditions may optionally be split into independent individual use cases, which can then be subsumed with the conditions of checklists that contain them in unlinked form in the first place.
 The MIT checklist, for example, combines the two conditions "Binary delivery" and "Source code delivery" to "Binary delivery OR Source code delivery"